bourgesl/marlin-renderer/README.md

    * improve test cases, quality & unit tests, submit bug reports
    * documentation should be improved & updated

-To support my efforts on improving either Java2D or JavaFX rendering thanks to the Marlin & MarlinFX projects, you can use either patreon (https://www.patreon.com/user?u=9339017) or github sponsor (https://github.com/sponsors/bourgesl).
+To support my efforts on improving either Java2D or JavaFX rendering thanks to the Marlin & MarlinFX projects, you can use github sponsor (https://github.com/sponsors/bourgesl).

 Related projects